Seymour Stein can hear the future.

 Seymour Stein is the co-founder and chairman of Sire Records, the label that put punk and New Wave—not to mention the maverick likes of Madonna—on the map.

 One of the last old-school “record men” still working in the music business, Stein succeeded by anticipating the next musical wave and signing its brightest lights.
 In 1975 for instance, he saw four glowering, black-leather-clad guys from Queens who played lightning-fast tunes in a style without precedent.
 “It was like sticking my hand in a live electric light socket,” Stein recalled of his first exposure to the Ramones.
 “The jolt went right through me.”
 Punk-rock was born with the Ramones’ eponymous first album, recorded for a mere $6,400 and released on Sire in 1976.
 The reverberations from that groundbreaking release can be felt to this day.

-“Seymour’s taste in music is always a couple years ahead of everybody else’s,” observed Gary Kurfirst, who managed Talking Heads—another of Stein’s signings.
-Whereas someone more commercial-minded might’ve recoiled at frontman David Byrne’s nervous, yelping vocals and offbeat art-pop songs, Stein saw an essential piece of rock and roll’s future.
-“I was riveted the whole time,” he recalled of his first glimpse of Talking Heads at New York’s CBGB’s.
+“Seymour’s taste in music is always a couple years ahead of everybody else’s,” observed Gary Kurfirst, who managed the Talking Heads—another of Stein’s signings.
+Whereas someone more commercial-minded might have recoiled at frontman David Byrne’s nervous, yelping vocals and offbeat art-pop songs, Stein saw an essential piece of rock and roll’s future.
+“I was riveted the whole time,” he recalled of his first glimpse of the Talking Heads at New York’s CBGB’s.
 “It was amazing.
 And, of course, I signed them.”